Peace Light of Bethlehem returning to Ellwood City

-ELLWOOD CITY — The Peace Light of Bethlehem again will make an appearance in the borough this year.
+ELLWOOD CITY — The Peace Light of Bethlehem will shine again in the borough this year.

 In the eight years the light has appeared in Ellwood City, it has been shared by many denominations, organizations and individuals.